Uniform Interstate Depositions and Discovery Act-Montana

 (D) “State” means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States; and

-(E) “Subpoena” means a document, however denominated, issued under authority of a court of record requiring a person to:
+(E) “Subpoena” means a document, however, denominated, issued under the authority of a court of record requiring a person to:

 (i) attend and give testimony at a deposition;